 What’s Going On at the George F. Baker Houses

 Save-the-date for the 2017 Spring Patrons Party on Thursday, May 18th.
-Tickets available soon!
-Check our website for updates.
+Tickets available now!

 Give a donation of $1000+ and join us our annual Spring Patrons Party!